pmooney/job-agg/README.md

 # History

-I create a new project in gihub first so I could get the python .gitignore file created for me and did this:
+I created a new project in gihub first so I could get the python .gitignore file created for me and did this:

 * git clone https://github.com/pmooney/job-agg.git
 * cd job-agg